 Friendships with local officials will be key to getting an advantage in whatever process is used.
 Becoming involved in the local political party is the best way to do that.
 The best lobbyists are well-connected to party officials since they are involved in many political campaigns by volunteering, working, and donating.

 Most experts agreed that securing a physical location for a cannabis application was the most difficult and possibly most expensive aspect of the application.

 Sarah Trent of Valley Wellness, who wants a dispensary and leads a cannabis education course, noted that with micro-business, 51 percent of the owners have to live in the town or a directly neighboring town where they wish to have their business.
 She noted the League of Municipalities put out a sample cannabis ban they can put in place.

 Micro-businesses can only get a license in the town where they live or an adjoining town.
 Thus larger companies will have an easier time applying in towns where entrepreneurs don’t live but have space for a cannabis dispensary in an industrial park away from schools and churches in more suburban towns.

 While some towns would welcome a dispensary, they might not have a location where a dispensary could go.
-Since it needs to be away from a school, a business district, industrial district, or otherwise abandoned part of town might be the best place for a dispensary.
+It needs to be away from a school.
+So a business district, an industrial district, or an abandoned part of town might be the best place for a dispensary.

-High-end politically connected lawyers are making the best of the Green Rush in New Jersey so far with the complicated laws and regulations they get paid to explain to entrepreneurs.
+High-end, politically connected lawyers are making the best of the Green Rush in New Jersey so far.
+The complicated laws and regulations they explain to entrepreneurs helps.
 They have the best pickaxes to get the gold from the green.